paulsengroup/hictk/docs/cpp_api/generic.rst

 .. cpp:class:: File

-  This class implements a generic file handle capable of transparently operate on .cool and .hic files.
+  This class implements a generic file handle capable of transparently operating on .cool and .hic files.

   **Constructors**